TycoooN/ruby-slim-tmbundle/README.md

 ## Description

-This is the [TextMate](http://macromates.com/) bundle for [Slim](http://slim-lang.com/), based on the [Fred Wu's Slim bundle](http://github.com/fredwu/ruby-slim-tmbundle).
+This is the [TextMate](http://macromates.com/) bundle for [Slim](http://slim-lang.com/), originally based on the [Fred Wu's Slim bundle](http://github.com/fredwu/ruby-slim-tmbundle).
+Actually later I've rewrote it completely from scratch.

-I left all the snippets &amp; stuff from the original bundle, the only thing I changed was the tmLanguage "syntax coloring" file.
-Actually I've rewrote it completely from scratch.

-This bundle is still in very early stage of development and is not fully tested, so feel free to post an issue if you find any bugs.
+This bundle is still in early stage of development and is not fully tested, so feel free to post an issue if you find any bugs.

 ## Scnreenshots